job

 Come Friday the switch was made.
 Care was taken to ensure that the badges were correctly positioned and the contents of his pockets were transfered across.
 Just before lunch wee John and I took up position.
 Me at the counter, wee John bottom-perched on an apex of the filing cabinet in an attempt to assuage the wrath of his bum-grapes.
 Wee John was a martyr to his piles.
 Mike donned the jacket.

-There was a slight pause as his arm extended out of the sleave more than usual but it was just a blip.
+There was a slight pause as his arm extended out of the sleeve more than usual but it was just a blip.
 The penny half dropped as he tried to get the other arm in, he took the jacket off and held it up.
 He turned it back and forth.
 Another attempt was made which failed in a similar manner.

 ——I told you were putting on weight, you don’t even fit into your jacket now.